Skip to main content

 note

-If you do not have the Script Privilege for the script, you will not be able to see the task details or edit the daily job definition (the Lock button will be disabled).
+If you do not have the Script Privilege for the script, you cannot see the task details or edit the daily job definition (the lock button will be disabled).

-1. Select the script to associate with the job.
-The Type field populates with the script type
+1. Select the Script to associate with the job.
+The Type field populates automatically with the script type.

-2. Select the version (or revision) of the script to run.
-The Comments field populates with any notes about the script
+2. Select the version of the script to run.
+The Comments field populates with any notes about the selected version.

 note

 To view script details, select the Preview button (Daily Job Definition Preview Button).
-The Script Viewer pop-up displays information (name, description, type, version, version comment, author, created, updated) and the script contents.
+The Script Viewer dialog displays the script name, description, type, version, version comment, author, created date, updated date, and script contents.

 note

-The Preview button is only enabled for users in a role with All Administrative Functions, All Function Privileges, View Embedded Script Contents privilege, or the ocadm role.
+The Preview button is enabled only for users in a role with All Administrative Functions, All Function Privileges, or the View Embedded Script Contents privilege, or for the ocadm role.
 Without the View Embedded Script Contents privilege, script contents are not visible in Preview mode.

-2. Enter any arguments to pass to the script at runtime.
-This field permits up to 255 characters
+2. Enter any arguments to pass to the script at runtime in the Arguments field.
+This field permits up to 255 characters.

 note